alldaygzchen/typescript/readme.md

 ### Important

 - When handlers are called in the child components, they trigger the state update functions in the parent component.
+The state is updated in the parent component even though the handlers are executed in the child components.

 ### Differences using TS